jarodlam/cookbook/content/recipes/nannas-steamed-eggs.md

 * Seasoning (light soy)

 ## Method
-* Mix everything toget in a dish.
+* Mix everything together in a dish.
 Microwave on high for 10 minutes.